Skip to Content

 What Causes of Sensory Overload?

-Sensory overload occurs when one or more of the body’s senses experience over-stimulation from the environment.
-The central nervous system becomes intensely activated and overwhelmed by the amount of sensory data flooding in.
-This can disrupt the brain’s ability to process information efficiently.
+This causes the central nervous system to become intensely activated and overwhelmed by the amount of sensory data flooding in, disrupting the brain’s ability to process information efficiently.

-Several factors can lead to sensory overload, and the triggers vary widely from person to person because some people are naturally more sensitive to stimuli than others.
+Several factors can lead to sensory overload, and the triggers vary widely from person to person because some people are naturally more sensitive to certain stimuli than others.

 Understanding what triggers your child’s sensory overload can help you find strategies to manage or minimize its impact.

-• Intense Sensory Input: This can include loud noises, bright lights, or strong smells.
-This is more likely to happen in places with a lot of stimuli, such as crowded public places, busy streets, or events with lots of people and noise.
-But remember, some people are naturally more sensitive to sensory input than others.
+This may include loud noises, bright lights, strong smells, or certain movements.
+It’s more likely to happen in places with a lot of stimuli, such as crowded public places, busy streets, or events with lots of people and noise.

-• Sudden Change in Environment: Moving from a relatively calm environment to a chaotic one can trigger sensory overload.
-Sometimes the brain struggles to adjust to this kind of sudden shift.
+Moving from a relatively calm environment to a more chaotic one can trigger sensory overload.
+Sometimes, the brain struggles to adjust to this kind of sudden shift.

-• Cognitive and Emotional Stress: Stress heightens our sensitivity to sensory input.
+Stress heightens our sensitivity to sensory input.
 When someone is anxious or stressed, typically tolerable levels of noise, light, or other sensory inputs can become overwhelming.

 The Sensory Spectrum